Why is crawling so important and why should we encourage our babies to crawl?

 Why is Crawling Important for Babies?

-The most important reason is that the myelin, which is a substance that coats the nerves in the body, is produced the most when crawling.
+The most important reason is that the myelin, the substance that coats the nerves in the body, is produced the most when crawling.
 This helps the messages the brain sends and receives to be clear and completed faster.
 And more myelin means faster and clearer learning for your baby.

 Some great books to read on this subject are: